jatinchhabraa/demo-repo/README.md

 ## Demo
-this ia readme file to tell description of the whole project. adding some text to see changes in README file
+this ia readme file to tell description of the whole project. adding some text to see changes in README file updating the READme